DHL Supply Chain: Regions and sectors

-DHL Supply Chain is organized into six regions: North America, South America, APAC (Asia Pacific), Greater China, MLEMEA (Mainland Europe, Middle East, and Africa), and UK&I (United Kingdom and Ireland).
+DHL Supply Chain is organized into five regions: North America, South America, APAC (Asia Pacific), EMEA (Europe, Middle East, and Africa), and UK&I (United Kingdom and Ireland).
 The Exel brand was retained for North America (USA and Canada), with the headquarters for the region in Westerville, Ohio.
 In 2016, the Exel brand transitioned DHL Supply Chain for the North America region.
 DHL Supply Chain trades in six focus sectors: AEMCE (Automotive, Engineering, Manufacturing, Chemical and Energy) Consumer, Retail, Technology, Service Logistics, Life Sciences and Healthcare.

 Consumer and retail

 Consumer and Retail are two of DHL Supply Chain's largest sectors.
 Both of these offer major growth potential for the division, since DHL manages the supply chains all the way from the source of supply to the end customer.
 Services in these sectors range from international inbound logistics and warehouse and transport services, to packaging and other value-added services.